PhilterPaper/Perl-PDF-Builder/README.md

 `The GNU Lesser General Public License, Version 2.1, February 1999`

-EXCEPT for some files which are explicitly under other licenses.
+EXCEPT for some files which are explicitly under other, compatible, licenses (the Perl License and the MIT License).
 You are permitted (at your option) to redistribute and/or modify this software (those portions under LGPL) at an LGPL version greater than 2.1.
 See INFO/LICENSE for more information on the licenses and warranty statement.

 ## See Also